 Failure is equal to remaining inactive.

-Trying something out and going for it should be perceived as success.
+Trying something out and going for it should be perceived as a success.

 Another example from those who attended was how people wait for a job to be created for instead of creating a job.